 Sometimes, a wrong financial move can result in bankruptcy as well.

-In general, most things can be achieved easily if you follow certain rules and same is the case with financial management.
+In general, you can achieve most things easily if you follow certain rules; the same is true with financial management.

 Top 5 personal financial rules to follow: